NorahManeea/Glow-Frontend-Project/README.md

 ### Level 1: Basic Requirements

 Tech Stack: React, TypeScript, and Redux/Redux Toolkit.
-Styling: CSS/SASS or MUI.
+Styling: CSS/SASS, TailWindCSS, or MUI.

 The frontend interacts with mock data stored locally in the project.
 In the full-stack project, this data will be connected to the backend.